Yosemite is, without a doubt, one of my favorite destinations in the world.

 Reaching the top of one of North America’s tallest waterfalls is an experience worth every step!

-Parking and Directions: Parking near the trailhead can be tricky (see options below).
+Parking near the trailhead can be tricky (see options below).

 Thankfully, Yosemite Valley has a free shuttle system.
 The Upper Yosemite Falls Trailhead is located at bus stop #7.

-Upper Yosemite Falls parking options:
+Upper Yosemite Fall parking options:

 - Yosemite Village parking area is located further away from the trailhead.
 You can either walk to the trailhead which is almost a 1.5-mile walk or take the free shuttle.